-King’s Health Partners has supported our partners’ rapid response to the pandemic to ensure patients with COVID-19 receive the best possible care and that services for the wider community continue to be delivered.
+During the height of the pandemic, King’s Health Partners supported our partners’ rapid response to the pandemic to ensure patients with COVID-19 receive the best possible care and that services for the wider community continue to be delivered.

-Staff have been redeployed and innovative new services and ways of delivering patient care created; many of which have enabled rapid improvements that we will learn from and embed to have a lasting impact on patient care across south east London.
+Staff were redeployed and innovative new services and ways of delivering patient care created; many of which have enabled rapid improvements that we continue to learn from and embed to have a lasting impact on patient care across south east London.

 Keeping patients and families connected

 In March 2020, Life Lines was launched with the support of King’s Health Partners.
-The project provides families with a way to connect with loved ones being treated in intensive care while hospital sites are inaccessible.
-By delivering tablet devices with safe and secure software to NHS organisations across the UK, Life Lines has enabled more than 100,000 virtual visits across more than 180 hospital sites (as of May 2021) and continues to provide support.
+The project provides families with a way to connect with loved ones being treated in intensive care while hospital sites were inaccessible.
+By delivering tablet devices with safe and secure software to NHS organisations across the UK, Life Lines has enabled more than 130,000 virtual visits across more than 180 hospital sites and continues to provide support.

-Both academic and specialist clinical staff across our partnership have been redeployed to reduce strain, where possible, and provide expert care to support staff working in intensive care.
+During the peaks of the pandemic, both academic and specialist clinical staff across our partnership were redeployed to reduce strain, where possible, and provide expert care to support staff working in intensive care.
 In addition:

 - Staff were redeployed to the NHS Nightingale Hospital London, the first of the temporary hospitals set up by NHS England in response to the pandemic.

-- Non-clinical staff have been redeployed to support the surge in COVID-19 referrals.
+- Non-clinical staff were redeployed to support the surge in COVID-19 referrals.

-- Our Institute programme teams have supported and driven tactical planning in local organisations.
+- Our Institute programme teams supported and drove tactical planning in local organisations.

-- Staff have returned to previous roles, for example at Evelina London Children’s Hospital a number of retired pediatric intensive care unit nurses returned to their roles.
+- Some staff returned from retirement to previous roles for a time, for example at Evelina London Children’s Hospital a number of retired pediatric intensive care unit nurses returned to their roles.

 Providing care virtually